DLNicoletti/ashi-core-engine/README.md

-### ASHI-CORE v2.0.2
+# ASHI-CORE™

-Phase Transition Detection in High-Entropy Telemetry Streams
+**Phase Transition Detection in High-Entropy Telemetry Streams**

+---

+## Overview

-ASHI-CORE is a computational framework designed to quantify signal stability and detect phase transition dynamics in high-entropy telemetry data.
+ASHI-CORE is a computational framework designed to detect **structural regime transitions** in stochastic telemetry data.

+Unlike traditional anomaly detection systems, ASHI-CORE identifies **underlying changes in system dynamics**, enabling early detection of instability in mission-critical environments.

+---

+## Core Concept

-The system is based on a statistical order parameter (K), defined as the ratio between signal dispersion and central tendency, and an empirically observed transition threshold (Kc ≈ 1.441).
+The framework is based on a statistical order parameter:

-### Core Concept

-Instead of traditional anomaly detection, ASHI-CORE focuses on identifying structural regime transitions in stochastic signals.

-Two regimes are defined:

-Stable Regime (K < Kc) Characterized by bounded variability and localized noise

-High-Connectivity Regime (K ≥ Kc) Characterized by increased variance propagation and global signal coupling

-These transitions can be interpreted as changes in the structural organization of the signal.

-### Mathematical Definition

-K = σ / µ
+K = σ / μ

 where:

-µ = mean of the signal
-σ = standard deviation
+* σ = signal dispersion
-Empirical transition threshold:
+* μ = central tendency

+A critical threshold is defined as:

 Kc ≈ 1.441

+---

+## Regime Interpretation

+* K < Kc → Stable regime (localized variability)
+* K ≥ Kc → Transition regime (global coupling and instability)

+This transition represents a shift in the structural organization of the signal.

+---

+## Key Capabilities

+* Detection of pre-critical transitions before observable anomalies
+* Lightweight computation (edge-compatible)
+* Domain-agnostic (radiation, thermal, power, bio-signals)
+* No model training required

+---

-Dataset and Validation
+## Validation Context

-The framework has been evaluated on space telemetry datasets, including:
+The framework has been evaluated on high-entropy telemetry datasets, including:

-Proton flux measurements
+* Proton flux (radiation stability)
-X-ray flux data
+* X-ray flux (high-energy regime dynamics)
-Total samples: N = 2246

-### Observed results:

-Consistent separation between low-variance and high-variance regimes Robust behavior under stochastic noise conditions Clear transition boundary around Kc in multiple telemetry streams Scope

-ASHI-CORE is currently positioned as a research-stage framework (TRL3), intended for:

-Offline telemetry analysis
-Simulation environments
-Early-stage predictive modeling pipelines
-Limitations

-The model provides statistical indicators, not deterministic failure predictions Threshold values are empirically derived and may require recalibration No claim of operational deployment is made
-Output

-The framework produces:

-Temporal K-vector (stability evolution)
-Phase transition markers
-Regime classification (stable vs high-connectivity) Keywords

-Telemetry Analysis, Phase Transition, Signal Stability, Percolation Threshold, Space Data, Predictive Modeling, TRL3
+Results indicate consistent separation between stable and transition regimes.

+---

+## Deployment Potential

+ASHI-CORE is designed for integration in:

+* onboard satellite systems
+* digital twin architectures
+* real-time monitoring pipelines

+---

+## Access & Usage

+This repository provides a **high-level disclosure** of the ASHI-CORE framework.

+Operational implementation details are not included.

+---

+## License

+This project is released under a **Proprietary Research License**.

+* Academic reference: allowed
+* Commercial use: restricted
+* Operational implementation: not permitted

+See the LICENSE file for details.

 ---